 With a real estate vacancy rate of only 0.0%, the Southwest Hills / Oak Heights neighborhood has a lower vacancy rate than 100.0% of U.S. neighborhoods, a very elite group.
 Such a low vacancy rate may indicate very strong real estate demand in the neighborhood combined with some impediments to increasing supply, such as zoning or existing density of development, among other potential reasons.

-In addition, one of the unique characteristics of the Southwest Hills / Oak Heights neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.2% of the neighborhoods in America.
+In addition, the Southwest Hills / Oak Heights neighborhood stands out for having an average per capita income lower than 95.2% of the neighborhoods in the United States.

 Also, with a nice mix of college students, safety from crime, and decent walkability, the Southwest Hills / Oak Heights neighborhood rates highly as a college student friendly place to live, and one that college students and their parents may want to consider.
 NeighborhoodScout's analysis shows that it rates more highly for a good place for college students to live than 89.1% of the neighborhoods in TX.
 This often also means that the area has certain amenities and services geared towards college students, from undergraduates to graduate students.